3mdeb/news-and-ideas/post.md

 That was easier part of our script.

-To set high or low state for GPIO's you should use `patch` method.
+To set high or low state for GPIOs you should use `patch` method.
 First step is creating dictionary with value to send.
 It is not difficult:

 ```
 ${message}= Create Dictionary value 0
 ```

-`Patch` request requires message data for send.
+`Patch` request requires message data to send.

 ```
 Set 0 signals